ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

 Notifying handlers
 ------------------

-Tasks can instruct one or more handlers to be executed using the ``notify`` keyword.
-The ``notify`` keyword can be applied to a task and accepts a list of handler names that would be notified on task change.
-Alternatively a string containing a single handler name can be supplied as well.
+Tasks can instruct one or more handlers to  execute using the ``notify`` keyword.
+The ``notify`` keyword can be applied to a task and accepts a list of handler names that  are notified on a task change.
+Alternately, a string containing a single handler name can be supplied as well.
 The following example demonstrates how multiple handlers can be notified by a single task:

 .. code-block:: yaml